Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 FunctionDesc  | Describes a function member.
 EventDesc     | Describes a event member.
 CallbackDesc  | Describes a callback member.
 ParameterDesc | Describes a parameter of a function, event, or callback.
+Immutable.
 TypeDesc      | Describes a type.
+Immutable.
 EnumDesc      | Describes an enum.
 EnumItemDesc  | Describes an enum item.